This is part of our advanced Segmented Merchandising feature.

-You have a campaign set up to show a banner when a shopper searches for blouses.
+You have a campaign set up to show a banner to all shoppers.

-You have a segment campaign set up to show a different banner to all shoppers in New York.
+You have a segment campaign set up to show a different banner to shoppers in who are logged in.

-For shoppers in New York searching for blouses, the banner from the segment campaign will override the normal campaign.
+For logged-in shoppers, the banner from the segment campaign will override the normal campaign.

 Read more: How Campaigns Combine